AndrewWPhillips/eggql/README.md

 There are also special features that can create special resolvers based on Go slices, arrays and maps:

-* a resolver that returns a slice, array or map as a GraphQL list
+* a resolver that uses a Go slice, array or map as a GraphQL list
 * fabricate an **id** field for objects of the list where it's type is `Int!` for array/slice, or map key type (eg `String!`) for a map
-* a resolver that can lookup a single list element (takes a single argument of **id**'s type)
+* a resolver that can lookup a single list element (resolver takes a single argument of **id**'s type)

 ## Getting Started